Skip to content

 The Graphic Truth: Rich countries feel inflation pinch

 The international media have been intently focused on the dire inflationary trend in the United States, where inflation recently hit 8.6% — a 40-year high.
 Indeed, this swing prompted the Federal Reserve to step in this week and implement its largest interest rate hike since 1994.
 But the US is just one of many advanced economies feeling the burn of sluggish growth and inflation.
-In fact, several large economies have experienced even bigger rises in inflation over the past year.
+In fact, several large economies have experienced even bigger rises in inflation over the past year than the US.
 We compare these numbers for all G7 countries: the US, Germany, France, Italy, Japan, the UK, and Canada.

 Hard Numbers: Turkish inflation soars, Nicaraguan NGO crackdown, Taiwan rejects pricy US choppers